 “Loved the atmosphere and the friendliness”

 There will be three timetabled sessions each day, which will be divided between full orchestral, sectional and ensemble sessions.
 Specialist coaches will take the sectional and ensemble sessions, and, in the case of strings, will lead the sections.
 Sectional rehearsals will concentrate on concert repertoire, and the ensemble sessions will provide opportunities to explore more specialist repertoire for strings, wind and brass.

 In addition to timetabled sessions, there are opportunities during the week to form ad hoc ensembles, and members are encouraged to bring sets of music for that purpose, as these are not provided by the summer school.
 Members may also participate in the full range of optional activities, including the open choir.

 This course is intended for instrumentalists of approximately Grades 5-7 but applications from string players of a slightly lower standard than that, who have good experience, will be considered.
 Clarinettists should bring both B flat and A instruments if possible.

-Our new woodwind co-ordinator, Margaret Archibald, assisted by our part time tutors, will explore wind repertoire and work with the woodwind players on technical challenges,
+Our woodwind co-ordinator, Margaret Archibald, assisted by our part time tutors, will explore wind repertoire and work with the woodwind players on technical challenges,

 whilst the brass players – not to be left out! – have their own ensemble sessions and concert.

 What are you waiting for?
 Apply now!